WombatRancher/tripsit-dev/README.md

 This downloads the repos from GitHub and installs their dependencies

 **Setup the .env file** \
-Open the .env.example file in the @tripsit-discord-bot workspace \
+Open the .env.example file in the @TripSit/TripBot workspace \
 Modify the file to include the required information \
 > DISCORD_CLIENT_ID = (In your Discord Developer Portal) \
 > DISCORD_GUILD_ID = (Taken from the discord guild your bot will use as home) \
 > DISCORD_CLIENT_TOKEN = (In your Discord Developer Portal)

-Copy this file to .env in the same @tripsit-discord-bot workspace \
+Copy this file to .env in the same @TripSit/TripBot workspace \
-Copy this file to .env in the @tripsit workspace, so that it's not erased if you Clean the project \
+Copy this file to .env in the @TripSit workspace, so that it's not erased if you Clean the project \
 I would love to somehow make a single .env file in the root of the project, but I don't know how to do that

 Start the containers, including postgres and tripbot